UPPMAX/programming_formalisms/docs/deployment/deploy.md

     - How to make your program work for others?

-!!! info "Learning objectives of 'Deployment'"
+!!! info "Learning outcomes of 'Deployment'"

     - I can mentalize the installation needs from the users' perspective
     - I can evaluate different available tools for reproducibility and installations